Steps in a Chapter 13 Bankruptcy Case

 Learn about the steps in a typical Chapter 13 bankruptcy case.

-Although the procedures in Chapter 13 bankruptcy are somewhat simple, it's important to understand what you are getting into when you file.
-In a Chapter 13 case, you make payments to the bankruptcy trustee for three or five years.
-You must file a lengthy set of official bankruptcy forms and attend a minimum of two meetings.
-When the case is over, you'll receive a discharge of some debts.
+Although Chapter 13 bankruptcy procedures might seem somewhat simple, it's essential to understand what you are getting into before filing.
+In a Chapter 13 case, you make creditor payments to the bankruptcy trustee for three or five years.
+You must file a lengthy set of official bankruptcy forms and attend at least two meetings.
+When the case is over, you'll receive a discharge of qualifying debts.
+Most filers emerge from Chapter 13 owing only a mortgage payment and student loans, assuming they owed these debts before starting Chapter 13.

-Most Chapter 13 filers hire an attorney to help navigate the Chapter 13 process and most bankruptcy courts strongly advise doing so.
-Even if you're represented by counsel, it's a good idea to understand what a Chapter 13 case will involve before you embark on the process.
+Most Chapter 13 filers hire an attorney to help navigate the Chapter 13 process, something most bankruptcy courts strongly advise.
+Even if counsel represents you, it's a good idea to understand what a Chapter 13 case will involve before beginning the process.

 You can learn more about how Chapter 13 works, including details about the repayment plan and what happens to your debts and property, in Chapter 13 Bankruptcy.